-All employees must agree to comply with the Code and receive Within the communities we serve, Westlake supports STEAM training in all our ethics and anti-harassment related policies.
-In (Science, Technology, Engineering, Art and Math) Programs, and we provide support to those who identify themselves as women the US, this policy applies to all employees and applicants across all employment activities.
-Westlake businesses not subject to US in the STEAM industry. law shall apply the intent and provisions of this policy consistent with national or local laws in other countries.
-Each Westlake The Women of Westlake (WOW) Leadership Group supports our ongoing efforts to create a more diverse and inclusive employee must complete a biannual review and certification to the Code.
-A global rollout is planned for the updated environment.
-Launched in Houston, Texas in 2018, it consists Corporate Code of Conduct in fall 2021.
-There will be a training of 50 women, who meet regularly monthly to support each module available in ten languages, as well as documented other through peer-to-peer coaching, informal mentorship, and acknowledgement by each employee. the group is a way to support both professional and personal growth for women at Westlake.
-Our WOW Leadership Group was featured in the Vinyl Sustainability Council's +Vantage Vinyl Sustainability 2020 Progress Report.
+All employees must agree to comply with the Code and receive training in all our ethics and antiharassment related policies.
+In the US, this policy applies to all employees and applicants across all employment activities.
+Westlake businesses not subject to US law shall apply the intent and provisions of this policy consistent with national or local laws in other countries.
+Each Westlake employee must complete a biannual review and certification to the Code.
+An updated Code of Conduct was rolled out globally in fall 2021.
+This training module is available in thirteen languages, as well as documented acknowledgement by each employee.

 In 2020, we launched a 10-Step Diversity Action Plan, to ensure we are able to have a more diverse, equitable, and inclusive environment for our Westlake Family.
 The Plan includes setting diversity goals for our workforce and executives, providing action plans, tracking and reporting, determining data collection, creating company-wide programs based on best practice, internal communication mechanisms, and addressing compensation levels.
-In 2021, Westlake provided sexual harassment training according to specific state compliance requirements.
-Westlake also engaged Blue Ocean Brain, professional development experts, to begin offering more DE&I related content, including learning modules such as:
+Page 39 of our 2021 ESG Report outlines our 2021 accomplishments.